jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 ## Introduction

 Data analytics is difficult.
 Today, product __builders__ have powerful tools to help measure and develop digital products, such as Google Analytics, Mixpanel, Heap, and Hotjar.
-But for precise use requires efforts doing an appropriate setup and we have to invest much time querying and analyzing pieces of information.
+But for precise use, it requires efforts doing an appropriate setup and to invest much time querying and analyzing pieces of information.
 In a startup context, as fast as we can learn, test, and release new solutions can be decisive to drive customer adoption and make a product valuable for final users.

 When I heard about Fullstory for the first time, I thought immediately: “One more analytics tools.”
 But Fullstory surprised me in a very good way, allowing me to get great insights working just one portion of the time that I have to work using typical tools, like the ones mentioned above.
 For me, sharing my time and energy doing different tasks, I can well analyze and get better insights working less than usual on data analytics.

 ## Best parts